EXPERIENCE THE AUTHENTIC TASTES OF LOUISIANA, SOUTHERN BBQ, SOUL FOOD, ASIAN/CAJUN FUSION CUISINE AND MORE

 The Crawfish and Catfish Festival features the authentic tastes of Louisiana, Southern BBQ, Soul Foods and Asian/Cajun Fusion cuisine.
-Specialties offered include crawfish, catfish, alligator, frog legs, crab, shrimp, oysters, gumbo, jambalaya, Wild Game, sausages, hot dogs, wings, garlic noodles, beignets, pralines and More TBA
+Specialties offered include crawfish, catfish, alligator, frog legs, crab, shrimp, oysters, gumbo, jambalaya, sausages, hot dogs, wings, garlic noodles, beignets, pralines and More TBA

 There will be live Cajun, Zydeco, Blues, R & B, Funk and little Country Music on two stages.
 Other festival activities include cooking demos, dance lessons, crawfish races, a kid's zone, a vendor marketplace, Sportsman’s Paradise Outdoor Expo and more!

 We'll take you there

 September 9 - 10 • 2017

 Yolo County Fairgrounds